MasterOracleSentinel/Week_06--Callback-Functions/SECTION B.md

 Word count: 150-300
 Did you learn anything new from one of your peer's posts?
 Reply and share what you learned from them to continue the conversation.

+Creating A Callback Function Reflection

+Devise two use cases where a callback function would be appropriate and use pseudocode to illustrate each use case for the prompts below:

+Ordering a beverage at your local cafe
+Asking for directions to your friend’s house, or, create your own example!
+ If you are struggling, it is okay to use Google or ask a peer for help.

+For a very broad example, review the pseudocode below.
+It describes a program that runs a few processes on a user’s input and alerts them when the process is finished.

+function sayHelloCallback() {
+  alert('Hello, ' + firstName + ' ' + lastName);
+}

+function getUserInput(firstName, lastName, sayHelloCallback)  {
+    //validate firstName/lastName

+    //Now use the names in the callback function sayHelloCallback (firstName, lastName);
+}

+Submission Instructions:

+Word count: 150-300
+Did your peers share any creative examples that helped you better understand callback functions?
+If so, reply to them and continue the conversation.